- Activity Level: high

 - Watchdog: aware

-Brittany Spaniel Mix Breed Profile
+Brittany Spaniel Mix Dog Breed Information

 The Brittany Spaniel Mix is a cross between a Brittany Spaniel and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parent breeds, it’s important to ask the breeder about the other parent breed in the cross.